-Kava and Kratom are two herbs that are often associated with each another.
-Furthermore, they are often mistaken for one other.
+Kava and Kratom are two herbs that are often associated with each other.
+Furthermore, they are often mistaken for one another.
 While these two exciting compounds are similar in several ways, there are also differences between the two.

-Here we will look at how kava and kratom offer similar benefits and, alternately, what makes each of them disparate from the other.
-We will also explore public opinion about these compelling herbs.
+Here we will look at how kava and kratom offer similar potential benefits and, alternately, what makes each of them disparate from the other.
+We will also explore public opinion of these compelling herbs.

 Table of Contents

 Kava, or kava-kava as it is sometimes called, is a crop from the Western Pacific that has been in use as a folk medicine and sacramental herb for centuries.
 The greenish-brown root of kava-kava produces changes in brain waves which instill a state of calm.
 For this reason, it is considered a viable herbal alternative to prescription meds like Valium.

 Kava exhibits potent anti-convulsant, anxiolytic (anti-anxiety) and muscle relaxant properties.
 It is implemented in the treatment of sleeplessness, stress relief and restlessness.
 It has even been shown to help fight cancer.
 It is believed to boost immunity, combat breast cancer and produce a pleasant sense of euphoria.

 Studies suggest that kava can treat migraines, urinary tract infections, menstrual symptoms and more.
 It has been used to relieve the pain associated with CFS (Chronic Fatigue Syndrome) as well.

 Kava is a popular ingredient in herbal teas, specifically for its ability to induce a calm and alleviate stress.
 Kava can also be taken to achieve a deep, restful sleep without disturbing REM.
 Some popular and affordable brands of kava drinks include Yogi Kava Stress Relief and Kava King Products' Instant Drink Mix, Vanautu Blend.